20 Best Trap Workout and Exercises for Mass and Strength

 Well-developed trapezius muscles can enhance the overall aesthetics of the upper body by adding depth and definition to the shoulders and upper back.

-Trap exercises, along with other upper body exercises, can help achieve a more toned and muscular upper body appearance.
+Trap exercises and other upper body exercises can help achieve a more toned and muscular upper body appearance.

 7. Reduced Risk of Shoulder Injuries